ustaxcourt/ef-cms/docs/dependency-updates.md

    > **Why am I seeing a medium severity for `quill`?**
    > Quill is used as our rich text editor for open text submissions.
 It currently has a potential XSS vulnerability if used incorrectly.
 This vulnerability can be avoided by using getContents/setContents in combination with the quill delta.
 Currently we are not at risk for how we are using Quill and this vulnerability is actively being disputed: https://github.com/quilljs/quill/issues/3364

+   > **Why am I seeing a medium severity for `semver`?**(6/22/2023)
+   > Semver is the versioner used for npm itself and has > 250M downloads weekly.
+Semver 7.5.2 is a nested dependency for our packages and we must wait until a fix is pushed out.
+Considering the use of this package in npm itself I would expect a fix soon.
 4. Check if there are updates to either of the following in the main `Dockerfile`.
 Changing the `Dockerfile` requires publishing a new ECR image which is used as the docker image in CircleCI.

     - `terraform`: check for a newer version on the [Terraform site](https://www.terraform.io/downloads).